Studio pottery: 1900-1960: Development of contemporary British ceramics

 Several influences contributed to the emergence of studio pottery in the early 20th century: art pottery (for example the work of the Martin Brothers and William Moorcroft); the Arts and Crafts movement, the Bauhaus; a rediscovery of traditional artisan pottery and the excavation of large quantities of Song pottery in China.

 Leading trends in British studio pottery in the 20th century are represented by Bernard Leach, William Staite Murray, Waistel Cooper, Dora Billington, Lucie Rie and Hans Coper.

 Originally trained as a fine artist, Bernard Leach (1887–1979) established a style of pottery, the ethical pot, strongly influenced by Chinese, Korean, Japanese and medieval English forms.
 After briefly experimenting with earthenware, he turned to stoneware fired to high temperatures in large oil or wood-burning kilns.
 This style dominated British studio pottery in the mid-20th century.
 Leach's influence was disseminated by his writings, in particular A Potter's Book and the apprentice system he ran at his pottery in St Ives, Cornwall, through which many notable studio potters passed.
 A Potter's Book espoused an anti-industrial, Arts and Crafts ethos, which persists in British studio pottery.
 Leach taught intermittently at Dartington Hall, Devon from the 1930s.

 Other ceramic artists exerted an influence through their positions in art schools.
 William Staite Murray, who was head of the ceramics department of the Royal College of Art, treated his pots as works of art, exhibiting them with titles in galleries.
 Dora Billington (1890–1968) studied at Hanley School of Art, worked in the pottery industry and was latterly head of pottery at the Central School of Arts and Crafts.
-She worked in media that Leach did not, e.g. tin-glazed earthenware, and influenced potters such as William Newland, James Tower, Margaret Hine, Nicholas Vergette and Alan Caiger-Smith.
+She worked in media that Leach did not, e.g. tin-glazed earthenware, and influenced potters such as William Newland Margaret Hine, Nicholas Vergette and Alan Caiger-Smith.